A Definition of Constructive Dismissal

 “an employee bears an initial onus of showing, on an objective standard, that the employer has rendered the employment relationship so intolerable that no other option is reasonably available to an employee, save for termination of their relationship”.

-To summarise constructive dismissal, an employee will have very limited prospects of success if they cannot show that the purported intolerability is indeed of a severe nature, and that they attempted to resolve the grievances prior to resigning.
+To summarise constructive dismissal, an employee will have very limited prospects of success if they cannot show that the purported intolerability is true of a severe nature and that they attempted to resolve the grievances prior to resigning.

 For further information on Constructive Dismissal or any labour related matters, you can contact